Reverse isoperimetric inequalities for Lagrangian intersection Floer theory: Introduction

-When the boundary Lagrangian $L$ is an embedded Lagrangian submanifold, the constant $A$ roughly measures the radius of a standard symplectic neighborhood of $L$.
-In this note, we replace $L$ with a collection $\{L_i\}_{i=1}^j$ of Lagrangian submanifolds with pairwise disjoint locally standard intersections (\cref{def:locallyStandard}).
-We also provide a similar description of the constant $A$ in this context.
+When the boundary Lagrangian $L$ is an embedded Lagrangian submanifold, the constant $K$ roughly measures the radius of a standard symplectic neighbourhood of $L$.
+In this note, we replace $L$ with a collection $\{L_i\}_{i=1}^m$ of Lagrangian submanifolds with pairwise disjoint locally standard intersections (\cref{def:locallyStandard}).

 A reverse isoperimetric inequality for $J$-holomorphic polygons with boundary on transversely intersecting Lagrangian submanifolds had previously appeared in \cite[Appendix A.1]{abouzaid2021homological}.
 However, the construction of a weakly plurisubharmonic function in that paper contains an error which we describe in \cref{rem:abouzaid}.
 Therefore, our result also corrects the result appearing there.